TORONTO, ON - A young child suffered several broken bones following a pedestrian accident in east Toronto on Thursday evening....

 How Lawyer Can Help You In Wrongful Death Claim

 Wrongful death claims are among the most complex personal injury cases in the field of law.
 Even though the burden of proof in civil cases is much lower than in criminal cases, the legal counsel must put up a strong defence in order to prove the elements of negligence by a “preponderance of the evidence.”
 In wrongful death cases, the quantity of evidence that the plaintiff presents is not important.
 What matters is the quality and credibility of the evidence presented.
-That’s why it’s extremely critical to work with experienced wrongful death lawyers in Ontario.
+That’s why it’s extremely critical to work with an experienced wrongful death lawyer in Ontario.

 At Grillo Law, we know that the unforeseen death of your loved one is a painful and confusing time.
 We wish to give you all the legal support you need to lift as much burden off your shoulder during the grieving process.
 We may help you to access the financial compensation you need to cater to the family’s needs.
 We will be there for you throughout the process and work towards getting the best monetary compensation for you and your family.